A Sicily or Sardinia Tour?

 The Savoy family ruled Piedmont from the mid-1500s and rose from a minor noble family to royalty through centuries of strategic marriages, warfare, and diplomacy.

-Such a victory was a major turning point for the ambitions of the family helping them secure their rise in European politics, and it later involved the role of the House of Savoy in Sicily and Sardinia.
+Such a victory marked a major turning point in the family’s ambitions, helping them secure their rise in European politics, and it later involved the role of the House of Savoy in Sicily and Sardinia.

 The Savoy briefly controlled Sicily from 1713 to 1720 after the Treaty of Utrecht, which ended the War of the Spanish Succession.